Proximal MCMC for Bayesian Inference of Constrained and Regularized Estimation: Abstract

 \section{Abstract}

 This paper advocates proximal Markov Chain Monte Carlo (ProxMCMC) as a flexible and general Bayesian inference framework for constrained or regularized estimation.
-Originally introduced in the Bayesian imaging literature, ProxMCMC employs the Moreau-Yosida envelope for a smooth approximation of the total-variation regularization term, fixes nuisance and regularization parameters as constants, and relies on the Langevin algorithm for the posterior sampling.
-We extend ProxMCMC to the full Bayesian framework with modeling and data adaptive estimation of all parameters including the regularization strength parameter.
-More efficient sampling algorithms such as the Hamiltonian Monte Carlo are employed to scale ProxMCMC to high-dimensional problems.
-Analogous to the proximal algorithms in optimization, ProxMCMC offers a versatile and modularized procedure for the inference of constrained and non-smooth problems.
-The power of ProxMCMC is illustrated on various statistical estimation and machine learning tasks.
-The inference in these problems is traditionally considered difficult from both frequentist and Bayesian perspectives.
+Originally introduced in the Bayesian imaging literature, ProxMCMC employs the Moreau-Yosida envelope for a smooth approximation of the total-variation regularization term, fixes variance and regularization strength parameters as constants, and uses the Langevin algorithm for the posterior sampling.
+We extend ProxMCMC to be fully Bayesian by providing data-adaptive estimation of all parameters including the regularization strength parameter.
+More powerful sampling algorithms such as Hamiltonian Monte Carlo are employed to scale ProxMCMC to high-dimensional problems.
+Analogous to the proximal algorithms in optimization, ProxMCMC offers a versatile and modularized procedure for conducting statistical inference on constrained and regularized problems.
+The power of ProxMCMC is illustrated on various statistical estimation and machine learning tasks, the inference of which is traditionally considered difficult from both frequentist and Bayesian perspectives.